 • Do not pose a hazard to people using the public road or footpath

-Hedgerows along public roads that require cutting or trimming back should be cut immediately and all cuttings removed from the roads and verges.
+Hedgerows along public road that require cutting or trimming back should be cut immediately and all cuttings removed from the roads and verges.
 Adequate signposting should be provided.

 Liability for damage or injury resulting from such hazards will rest with the landowner/occupier.